hindulaatti/ac-proper-chase-cam/README.md

 ### TODO

-- Joystick
+- Joystick look
-  - My PS3 joystick look doesn't work so I don't know if I'll ever do that because I cannot test it
-  - I would also want pretty specific joystick behaviour, like in GTA, without super aggressive auto center
-    - This is probably harder than 5 minute implementation
+  - test it